Cleaning Research Group

 -Consultant in Industrial Cleaning and Blend Formulation

-The Cleaning Research Group (CRG) is the only academic research group in the USA that is dedicated to the science and technology of precision cleaning, including:
+The Cleaning Research Group (CRG) is the only academic research group in the USA that is dedicated to the art, science, and technology of precision cleaning.

 Dr. Williams' first cleaning project was in 1998 for the US Department of Energy's Pantex Plant researching flammable solvent substitution for the cleaning of sensitive metal surfaces.

-He continued this niche of cleaning research in academia by forming the Cleaning Research Group.
+He continued this niche of cleaning research in academia by forming the Cleaning Research Group consisting of him and his students.
+Here are many of his past students - both undergraduate and graduate students.

 Students in the CRG have gained practical skills, industrial knowledge, and a get-it-done attitude.
 This has led them to success in graduate studies and in careers as chemistry teachers, industrial chemists, and government lab chemists.